Absent Biden, Beto takes the heat during the curtain raiser for the Democratic primary

 Here are the candidates in the first Democratic primary debate

-Beto O’Rourke came to Miami Wednesday night looking for a moment to help his struggling presidential campaign but may have done more early on to help his competitors instead.
+Beto O’Rourke came to Miami on Wednesday night looking for a moment to help his struggling presidential campaign but may have done more — at least early on — to help his competitors.

-As the curtain raised on the presidential primary, O’Rourke, the former Texas congressman who rose to prominence last year while losing a close Senate race, became a convenient springboard during the first half of the Democratic debate for the other nine candidates who shared the stage in night one of a back-to-back event.
+As the curtain raised on the presidential primary, O’Rourke, the former Texas congressman who rose to national prominence last year while losing a close Senate race, became a convenient springboard during the first moments of the first 2020 Democratic debate for some of the other nine candidates looking to break out during night one of a back-to-back event.

+While President Donald Trump or even front-running Joe Biden may have been more obvious foils coming into the night, candidates farther back in the polls seemed to look instead to O’Rourke — who spent the night calling for national unity — to try and claw their way forward.

-Fellow Texan Julián Castro criticized O’Rourke’s immigration stance.
-New York Mayor Bill de Blasio blasted the former congressman for defending a healthcare system “that’s not working.”
-The moderators even got in on the action, asking O’Rourke twice early in the night to stop dodging their questions.
+Fellow Texan Julián Castro, who like most everyone else in the vast Democratic field is polling around 1%, criticized O’Rourke’s immigration stance.
+New York Mayor Bill de Blasio, who barely eked into the debate after a late start, blasted the former congressman for defending a healthcare system “that’s not working.”
+The NBC moderators even got in on the action, asking O’Rourke twice early in the night to stop dodging their questions.

-Absent former Vice President Joe Biden, who will debate Thursday night as the final half of the top-20 candidates venture to the Adrienne Arsht Center for the Performing Arts, O’Rourke faced the bulk of the criticism early on from opponents on a stage that also included New Jersey Sen. Cory Booker, Castro, de Blasio, former Maryland Rep. John Delaney, Hawaii Rep. Tulsi Gabbard, Washington Gov. Jay Inslee, Minnesota Sen. Amy Klobuchar, Ohio Rep. Tim Ryan and Massachusetts Sen. Elizabeth Warren.
+Absent Biden, who will debate Thursday night as the final half of the top 20 candidates venture to the Adrienne Arsht Center for the Performing Arts, O’Rourke faced the bulk of the criticism early on from opponents on a stage that also included New Jersey Sen. Cory Booker, Castro, de Blasio, former Maryland Rep. John Delaney, Hawaii Rep. Tulsi Gabbard, Washington Gov. Jay Inslee, Minnesota Sen. Amy Klobuchar, Ohio Rep. Tim Ryan and Massachusetts Sen. Elizabeth Warren.

 While Warren was the highest profile candidate on stage — where she took the center podium — O’Rourke, a media darling who has been at times criticized for lacking substance and direction, proved an easier target during an affair watched by millions of people.